awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ## Creating a Spot Instance Request<a name="using-spot-instances-request"></a>

 The process for requesting a Spot Instance is similar to the process for launching an On\-Demand Instance\.
-You can't change the parameters of your Spot request, including your maximum price, after you've submitted the request\.
+You can't change the parameters of your Spot Instance request, including your maximum price, after you've submitted the request\.

 If you request multiple Spot Instances at one time, Amazon EC2 creates separate Spot Instance requests so that you can track the status of each request separately\.
-For more information about tracking Spot requests, see [Spot Request Status](spot-bid-status.md)\.
+For more information about tracking Spot Instance requests, see [Spot Request Status](spot-bid-status.md)\.

 **Prerequisites**
 Before you begin, decide on your maximum price, how many Spot Instances you'd like, and what instance type to use\.
 To review Spot price trends, see [Spot Instance Pricing History](using-spot-instances-history.md)\.